let us be your guide.

 One of the biggest mistakes made with dahlias is over feeding them.
 You can love them to death!
 Do not over fertilize, and stop fertilizing a couple of months before the plants go dormant.
 Then, the tubers have time to harden-off and remain strong in winter storage.
 We recommend a balanced fertilizer with equal parts Nitrogen, Potassium and Phosphorous Fertilizer such as 5-5-5 or 10-10-10.
 These can be found as vegetable fertilizers at your local garden centers.
-They should be applied within 30 days of planting and repeated at about 6 week intervals.
+They should be applied within 30 days of planting and can be repeated at about 6 week intervals, but we apply it only once in our field.
 If using a stronger (higher number) fertilizer, use less.
 It’s better to feed them too little, then too much.
 Stop feeding plants by the end of August.
 Potassium and phosphorous break down slowly and will become available to your plants during peak blooming.
 Always check your fertilizer labels for nitrogen amounts when buying fertilizers for dahlias.
 Nitrogen percentage is always the first number listed on the package, and should not exceed the other two numbers.
-Consider using earthworm tea or castings, which have been successful for us and are great for soil health.
+Consider using compost tea and earthworm tea or castings, which have been successful for us and are great for soil health.

 Recently products have become available that claim to control weeds without affecting the growth of flowers.
 It is our experience that these products do have a negative impact on dahlias.
-Do not use Casoron or similar products where you are going to plant dahlias.
+Do not use commercial week killers where you are going to plant dahlias.
 Old fashioned hand weeding is still the best remedy for weeds.
 Dahlias have roots near the surface.
 Avoid mechanical weeding methods, which can damage the root system.

 Snails and slugs eat the tender shoots as they try to break through the ground in spring.
 Use snail bait to prevent these pests from eating up your tender plants.
 To control other pests, a good spring spraying program is recommended.
 Most spray programs should begin before you see a problem, preferably the end of June thru August.
 There are a variety of products on the market.
 Look for products to control earwigs, cucumber beetle, and spider mites.
 Check the labels to ensure each is safe for your environment, pets, and beneficial insects.
 Spray in the early morning or late evening to prevent hurting your local bee population.
 Be sure to spray the top and undersides of plant leaves.

 Dahlias are also susceptible to powdery mildew.
 This is not caused by overhead watering.
 It is caused by weather conditions.
 Dahlias should be sprayed in July and August for powdery mildew.
-We use M-PEDE, which is organic, but your garden store may have other brands that work just as well.
+We use Plant Therapy, but your garden store may have other brands that work just as well.
 The key is to spray before the problem appears, as it can be difficult to eradicate once it gets established.